Everything That Can Be Deterministic, Should Be: My Claude Code Setup

 This Skill applies to any Agent.

-The industry is catching up to this.
+The industry is moving toward the same idea.
 A recent GraphBit article describes nearly the same architecture: “deterministic tools, validated execution graphs, and optional LLM orchestration.”
 The execution is deterministic.
-The orchestration is stochastic.
+The orchistration is stochastic.

 Layer 4: Deterministic Programs